 The combination is new, but the parts are not.
-Amazon already transfers ownership of products and is the seller of record for Third Party FBA inventory in Amazon Global Store.
-The ability for Third Party Storefronts to reprice their products competitively and automatically is also not new, Amazon has a free repricing tool available to all sellers to adjust the price of their products.
+Amazon already transfers ownership of products and is the seller of record for Third-Party FBA inventory in Amazon Global Store.
+The ability of Third-Party Storefronts to reprice their products competitively and automatically is also not new.
+Amazon has a free repricing tool available to all sellers to adjust the price of their products.
 The combination of transferring the ownership of inventory to Amazon PLUS Amazon taking over pricing is new.

 How this affects consumers?

 Positively.
 Consumers will get even more competitive pricing on items.